deqyra/Picross-/README.md

 #### MinGW linker complaining about `vsnprintf` defined multiple times

 Open the MinGW installation manager and install packages `mingw32-libmingwex-*`.
-Retry.

 **If you encounter an issue that is not filed here, please open an issue and I will have a look.
 If you have a solution, please edit this README and open a pull request with your changes.**